adrn/gala/docs/potential/index.rst

 ============

 This subpackage provides a number of classes for working with parametric models of gravitational potentials.
-There are base classes for creating custom potential classes, but there are a number of built-in potentials implemented in C and Cython for speed.
-These are commonly used potentials that have methods for computing, for example, the potential energy, gradient, density, or mass profiles.
+There are a number of built-in potentials implemented in C and Cython for speed and there are base classes to allow for easy creation of new custom potential classes in pure-Python.
+The potential objects have methods for computing, for example, the potential energy, gradient, density, or mass profiles.
 These are particularly useful in combination with the `~gala.integrate` and `~gala.dynamics` subpackages.

 Also defined in this subpackage are a set of reference frames which can be used for numerical integration of orbits in non-static reference frames.
 See the page on :ref:`reference-frames` for more information.

+Potential objects can be combined with a reference frame and stored in a `~gala.potential.Hamiltonian` object that provides an easy interface to numerical orbit  integration.

 For code blocks below and any pages linked below, I assume the following imports have already been excuted::